-BI Bar @ Crush – A Bi/Pan/Fluid/Queer Dance Party taking place every 2nd Tuesday at 8 pm.
-Come out for food, Happy Hour drinks until Midnight and to flirt + mingle with anyone you damn well please.
+A Bi/Pan/Fluid/Queer Dance Party is taking place every 2nd Tuesday at 8 pm.
+Come out for food, Happy Hour drinks until Midnight and to flirt + mingle with anyone you damn well, please.

-The Gay Agenda @ Black Water Bar – Every fourth Tuesday of the month, hosts Corina Lucas and Dylan Carlino take control of the Black Water stage to bring you stand-up from the best queer comedians from Portland and beyond.
+Every fourth Tuesday of the month hosts Corina Lucas and Dylan Carlino take control of the Black Water stage to bring you stand-up from the best queer comedians from Portland and beyond.

-Twirl @ Kenton Club – A monthly queer disco night in North Portland where you’ll find DJs spinning the finest in funk, house, boogie, and disco with drag performances and dancing till close!
+A monthly queer disco night in North Portland where you’ll find DJs spinning the finest in funk, house, boogie, and disco with drag performances and dancing till closing!
 Twirl is about losing yourself on the dance floor and finding friends along the way.

 Other Gay-Popular Portland Nightlife Spots

-Escape Bar & Grill– One of the best bars in Portland featuring karaoke, local DJs, a queer-friendly atmosphere, games, craft beer, and an all-day menu.
+One of the best bars in Portland, featuring karaoke, local DJs, a queer-friendly atmosphere, games, craft beer, and an all-day menu.
 A safe, fun environment where old friends connect, new friends, meet…and everyone drinks responsibly.

-Bare Bones Café – An LGBT-popular neighborhood spot on SE Belmont in Portland serving custom cocktails, boozy slushies, local coffee, and a great bar menu.
+An LGBT-popular neighborhood spot on SE Belmont in Portland, serving custom cocktails, boozy slushies, local coffee, and a great bar menu.
 There is a daily Happy Hour between 4 pm and 7 pm and all day on Mondays.

-While Grindr and other gay hooks up apps have to lead to the closure of sauna and bathhouses worldwide, we are happy to report that in sex-positive Portland there are still places to go for a hot encounter with no strings attached.
+While Grindr and other gay hooks up apps have led to the closure of saunas and bathhouses worldwide, we are happy to report that in sex-positive Portland, there are still places to go for a hot encounter with no strings attached.
 Even better, the scene in Portland is generally more inclusive and less hung up on age, race, body perfection and labels.

 Use our gay map of Portland at the end of this article to decide which is closest to you.
 If cruising for men in Portland’s gay bars and clubs is a little too indirect, or you just want some steamy action in a sex-positive and safe environment, we promise these are the best cruising spots and gay bathhouses in Portland for you.

-A slightly smaller gay sauna in PDX with lockers, dry and steam sauna, video chill room.
-At Hawk’s we found the clientele to be more beefy, bear types, and Steam more muscular – but there was a lot of overlap.
-Prices are lower, and there is a sling and large area for group sex.
+A slightly smaller gay sauna in PDX with lockers, dry and steam sauna, and a video chill room.
+At Hawk’s, we found the clientele to be more beefy, bear types, and Steam more muscular – but there was a lot of overlap.
+Prices are lower, and there is a sling and a large area for group sex.